Mint Julep Variations

 Directions

-1. Right in your serving glass, muddle the fresh mint and maple syrup.
+1. Right in the serving glass, muddle the fresh mint and maple syrup.

 2. Fill the glass with ice.